-Tulip Festival is hosted in Kashmir Valley during the onset of Spring Season.
-You can get ready to be a part of it this year as the festival will commence from 1st April to 30th April 2021.
+Tulip Festival is hosted in Kashmir Valley during the onset of the Spring Season.
+You can get ready to be a part of it in April 2021 as the festival will commence from 3rd April to 30th April 2021.

-Tulip Festival 2019 is a must attend event for the flower enthusiasts, nature lovers, fans, aficionados, tulip lovers, and tourists from around the world.
-There are many varieties of this amazing flowers, some of them are mentioned below.
+Tulip Festival 2021 is a must-attend event for flower enthusiasts, nature lovers, fans, aficionados, tulip lovers, and tourists worldwide.
+There are many varieties of these amazing flowers; some of them are mentioned below.
 Let's see how many of them you can find at the Tulip Festival.

 What’s special in Tulip Festival of 2021?